Should I sell my current home before buying a new one?

 Why is it taking so long to sell my home?

 First, we need to look at the average number of days a home stays on the market in your local area.
 We can then determine if the price is too aggressive, the current marketing isn’t practical, or the home was prepped improperly.
-Residence Real Estate Group is in constant contact with our clients throughout the process.
+Brandon Grass is in constant contact with our clients throughout the process.
 We are proud to say that we avoid situations like this by staying on top of the marketing campaign, knowing what’s happening in the neighbourhood and updating ourselves, and you, with feedback from buyers and their agents who visit the home.

 What happens if I’m not happy and want to cancel the contract?

 It’s not something that realtors like to bring up, but we know it can happen.
-As part of Residence Real Estate Group’s commitment to the Ultimate Service Guarantee, we ask every client to participate in a survey after completing the sale.
+As part of Brandon Grass's commitment to providing World Class Service, we ask every client to participate in a survey after completing the sale.
 The feedback we receive allows us to perform at our best.
 We take great pride in providing exceptional service to all of our clients and promote every review we’ve received online HERE.
 However, we understand that sometimes personalities just don’t mesh and our priority is that you have the selling experience you want.

 Have more questions?
 We are ready to answer them!
 Contact us HERE.